lizuerjoey/multi-useraccount/README.md

 Unable to add members who are admins or members in other organisation, i.e. the email must not exist in the database

 ## Session
-Upon login, the user email is save in session and remove upon logout.
+Upon login, the user email is saved in session and remove upon logout.